colischeng/Transcript-App/README.md

 - As a user, I want to be able to add a new course onto my transcript
 - As a user, I want to be able to calculate the cumulative GPA on my transcript
 - As a user, I want to be able to determine the grade in my next 3-credit course to achieve a target GPA
-- As a user, I want to be able to remove the last course added to my transcript in case of input errors
+- As a user, I want to be able to print my entire transcript